 If you want to take home some local crafts, Tutong Town is the place to go to peruse the handmade goods.
 The Tutong Thursday market is famous for being a treasure trove and a place where you can support the locals by making a small purchase.

-Once a small fishermen village, Kuala Belait has become a popular place for tourist to visit who wish to see the mosque.
+Once a small fishermen village, Kuala Belait has become a popular place for tourists to visit who wish to see the mosque.
 The area is known for the Rasau gas field, but tourists can also stroll the quiet streets to interact with locals.

 Points of Interest